G2 32 x 32 White Circle

 what are mobile kpis UXCam

-Mobile app KPIs (key performance indicators) measure a mobile app's success over time, starting from its development, marketing, and on to the revenue generated from the final product.
+Mobile app KPIs (key performance indicators) measure a mobile app's success over time, starting from its development, and marketing, and on to the revenue generated from the final product.

 Understanding the purpose of mobile app KPIs and how to apply them to grow your business should be the first step you take when you develop a strategy for your app.